wintechis/DATEV-Solid-PoC-App/README.md

 ## General

-The goal of the demo is to show how Solid pods could be used to share data between companies in a tangible scenario.
+The goal of the proof of concept is to show how Solid pods could be used to share data between companies in a tangible scenario.
 The chosen use case is a oversimplified scenario in which a company requests a loan from a banking establishment.
 In order to grant this credit the bank needs verified information about the financial situation of the customer from his tax accountant.

 ## Features

 In this app an user interface is provided that enables:
 - login/logout via Solid OIDC
 - for the customer company "Nordwind":